Wyatt-Data/LDS-GeneralConference/README.md

-# LDS General Conference Talk Analyzer
+# General Conference Talk Analyzer

 This is a personal NLP project I built to convert LDS General Conference talks into engaging, tailored lessons for Sunday study or quick personal reflection.

 ## Motivation

-I once had an Elder's Quorum President who would lead lessons by simply popcorn-reading conference talks.
-It was dry and uninspiring—I've been guilty of dozing off.
-So I decided to build something better.
+I once had an Elder's Quorum President who would lead lessons by simply popcorn-reading conference talks. who led lessons by popcorn-reading conference talks until someone in the back row fell asleep.
+(That someone was me—more than once.)
+So I built this tool out of self-defense.

-Every Sunday, I now use this tool to break down General Conference talks into actionable insights, summaries, and core themes.
-It's helped me teach and learn with more purpose.
+Now, instead of dozing off mid-sentence, I use this app every Sunday to break down General Conference talks into bite-sized insights, clear summaries, and core themes.

 ## UI of the Streamlit Site
 ![Certificate Distribution](images/ui.jpg)